WBitencourt/Technology-events/nlw-journey-react/README.md

 ## 📄 License

-This project is kept by Wendell Bitencourt. but create and development by [Rocketseat](https://www.rocketseat.com.br/)
+This project is kept by Wendell Bitencourt, but create and development by [Rocketseat](https://www.rocketseat.com.br/)

 You can access the original repository [clicking here](https://github.com/rocketseat-education/nlw-journey-react)